KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 ## How to customize callout actions

+In KeyboardKit, a ``CalloutActionProvider`` can be used to provide dynamic callout actions.

 You can customize the callout actions by adding localized providers to the default ``StandardCalloutActionProvider``, or by replacing ``KeyboardInputViewController/calloutActionProvider`` with a custom ``CalloutActionProvider``.